Drug Detox Process

 Many different thoughts may come to your mind when you finally arrive at a drug detox center and start the detoxification process.
-It’s critical to be as prepared as you can be beforehand as well as to let yourself think and heal as you go through the process.
+It’s critical to be as prepared as you can be beforehand.
+As a result, you can heal as you go through the process.

 Some of the thoughts that you may have during a drug detox are going to come out of frustration and pain.
 You may be happy when the withdrawal symptoms subside, but you may also feel anxious and overwhelmed.
-You may even just want to leave as quickly as possible so that you can start using again because that is how insane the disease of addiction can be.
+Finally, you may even just want to leave as quickly as possible.
+Generally, so that you can start using again because that is how insane the disease of addiction can be.

 Whatever it is that you are feeling and thinking, just remember to be with yourself and let yourself go through it.
 Remind yourself that this time you are spending in detox is only temporary.
 More importantly than anything else, stay!
 Get the help you need – even when you think you’re “good to go” and don’t need treatment anymore.

-It’s not unusual for addicts to feel strongly about wanting to get sober and then arrive at treatment and wish they never came.
+It’s not unusual for addicts to feel strongly about wanting to get sober.
+However, when they arrive at the treatment center they wish they never came.
 In fact, this goes hand in hand with addiction.
 Many addicts say one thing when they are sick and suffering in the midst of their addiction, only to then go and do the exact opposite when they’ve sobered up for a brief period of time and start getting cravings for drugs.

-You may get to your drug detox, start feeling the withdrawal symptoms, and then think that you can’t go through this.
+First, when you start your drug detox and withdrawal symptoms are experienced.
 Again, this detox is temporary.
-You aren’t going to feel how you feel during a drug detox forever, and as long as you don’t pick up another drug – one day at time of course – you never have to experience the pain of withdrawals ever again.
+You aren’t going to feel how you feel during a drug detox forever, and as long as you don’t pick up another drug – one day at a time of course – you never have to experience the pain of withdrawals ever again.

 Try to remind yourself why you came to get help for your drug addiction in the first place.
 Mark the days that you have been in detox on a calendar.
 Talk with the team of medical doctors that are there to support you and treat the withdrawal symptoms that you may have.
 If you aren’t experiencing any relief, tell them that.
 Going to a drug detox center to get off substances isn’t going to be pleasant.
 However, your symptoms can be alleviated as best as possible – but only if you speak up and tell the medical team what you are experiencing.